taroooyan/bg-wiki/NANO-MANUAL.md

 * One 3-pin length, female header: Use as-is for connecting the iRover cable to the triple connector (see Step 02)

 The male headers have long pins on one side and short pins on the other.
-In most cases they can go either way, but we advise orienting the so the short pins will go in the holes on the main board and the long ones project above, to be soldered to the breakouts.
+In most cases they can go either way, but we advise orienting them so the short pins will go in the holes on the main board and the long ones project above, to be soldered to the breakouts.
 To visualize the fit of the parts, study the relevant photos and diagrams and the parts, and do a few dry test fits each way to see.
 The breakout boards can usually be used as placement aids for the headers.
-Also we advise soldering the pins at each end ﬁrst, and then checking to make sure the header is perpendicular and properly aligned before soldering the rest.
+Also, we advise soldering the pins at each end ﬁrst, and then checking to make sure the header is perpendicular and properly aligned before soldering the rest.

 **NOTE:** It's possible to either solder the headers to the main board ﬁrst, and then to each of the breakouts, or attach them to the breakouts ﬁrst and then to the main board.
 We've found it easier to attach them to the main board ﬁrst, and these instructions describe that method.
 Installation order is not critical, but because of the heights and placement of the breakouts, we recommend following the sequence weʼve laid out.